amirul123akmal/CPanel-DB-Admin/README.md

 Bugs 🪲.
 Please expect it since this project is my first project to go with React.js instead of full PHP.

+📎Any reporting or recommendation.
+Please contact me at [Amirul-Hub.com](https://amirul-hub.com/#contact)

 ## Tech Stack 🧑‍💻
 | Technology | Language |
 | -------- | -------- |